EURO GOVT-Spanish bonds rally after above-target debt sale

 By Marius Zaharia

-LONDON, April 4 (Reuters) - Spanish bonds rallied on Thursday after a strong debt auction in Madrid, while German Bunds were steady with investors reluctant to place fresh bets before a news conference by ECB President Mario Draghi.
+LONDON, April 4 (Reuters) - Spanish bonds rallied on Thursday after Madrid sold more debt than planned at an auction, while German Bunds were steady with investors reluctant to place fresh bets before an ECB meeting.

-The European Central Bank kept its refinancing rate unchanged at a 0.75 percent record low as expected, but the focus was on any hints about future moves that Draghi might offer in his post-meeting comments after 1230 GMT.

-Spain sold more bonds than planned as investors bid heavily for the paper.
-Analysts said the backstop provided by the ECB’s as-yet untested bond-buying programme had offset any worries about a potential fallout from the Cypriot crisis.
+Spain drew strong demand for its bonds from investors.
+Analysts said the backstop provided by the European Central Bank’s as-yet untested bond-buying programme had offset any worries about a potential fallout from the Cypriot crisis.

 Spain was seen especially at risk from contagion from Cyprus due to its fragile banking system.
 Nicosia’s bailout is the first to impose losses on bank depositors and many analysts had feared the move could trigger bank runs across the euro zone.